CMU-SAFARI/RawHash/README.md

 # Upcoming Features

-* Support for reading SLOW5 Files.
-* Direct integration with the Read Until API.
+* Direct integration with MinKNOW.
 * Ability to specify even/odd channels to eject the reads only from these specified channels.
 * Please create issues if you want to see more features that can make RawHash easily integratable with nanopore sequencers for any use case.